 It’s no surprise to locals that Denver’s one of the fastest-growing cities in the country.
 There’s a lively neighborhood lurking around every corner, with plenty of top areas to live and visit in the Mile High City.

-The Rocky Mountains set one of the most beautiful backdrops of any city, offering Denverites easy access to year round adventure.
-There are times when you can ski in the morning and golf in the afternoon if you wanted to, thanks to altitude.
+The Rocky Mountains set one of the most beautiful backdrops of any city, offering Denverites easy access to year-round adventure.
+There are times when you can ski in the morning and golf in the afternoon if you wanted to, thanks to the altitude.
 And with 300 plus days of sunny weather to enjoy it all, the Mile High City makes a fine base.

 Mile High City’s Top Places To Live and Visit

 As with most major cities, the hippest neighborhoods tend to be closest to the city core.
 Denver is no exception and our guide reflects this.
 Below we share the most popular places to live and visit in Colorado’s capital city.

 The heart of Denver is its downtown and for most people the desirable neighborhoods put you in or around it.
 All of the ‘hoods listed below are within a relative short distance of downtown and each other.
 Circling around the city, the best neighborhoods can be found in all directions from downtown, north, south, east, and west.

 Probably none of the lines imaginary boundary lines drawn below are official, but it’s not important.
 Here are the top neighborhoods in Denver, CO, in no particular order:

 This is a long-time favorite for first-timers and locals alike.
 It’s Colorado’s most densely populated neighborhood, so there are plenty of people around and a lot of bars and restaurants to enjoy.
 It has an eclectic mix of people to keep the days and nights interesting.